Graph Learning: Conclusion

 Graph learning has advanced significantly in recent years, yet several critical challenges remain.
 For instance, scalability remains a primary concern, as real-world graphs, like social networks or biological systems, often contain billions of nodes and edges, straining computational resources and necessitating efficient algorithms for processing large-scale data \citep{ju2024survey}.
 Dynamic and temporal graphs \citep{febrinanto2023graph_GLL}, which evolve over time, introduce complexity in modeling time-dependent relationships and maintaining real-time updates, critical for applications like financial fraud detection.
 Multimodal graphs, integrating diverse data types (e.g., text, images, and numerical features), require robust methods to align and fuse heterogeneous information effectively \citep{peng2024learning}.
 In parallel, the growing influence of generative AI opens new opportunities and risks for graph learning \citep{li2025generative}, particularly in generating realistic graphs or augmenting sparse data, but ensuring validity and fidelity remains difficult.
 Explainability is another pressing issue \citep{huang2025sehg,nandan2025graphxai}, as the black-box nature of models like GNNs obscures decision-making, limiting trust in high-stakes domains like healthcare.
 This ties closely with responsible AI concerns, including, e.g., fairness, robustness, and privacy.
 For instance, bias in graph structures or node attributes can propagate through models \citep{luo2024algorithmic}, while sensitive relational data demands privacy-preserving graph learning techniques.
 Addressing these challenges is essential for deploying graph learning systems that are not only effective but also trustworthy and socially responsible.
+Furthermore, we offer a summary table as shown in Table~\ref{update:summarytable}.
+It summarizes each branch, application domains, and representative methods.

 This survey provides a comprehensive overview of recent advances in graph learning that tackle the key challenges outlined above.
 Specifically, we cover scalable graph learning (Section 2), temporal graph learning (Section 3), multimodal graph learning (Section 4), generative graph learning (Section 5), explainable graph learning (Section 6), and responsible graph learning (Section 7).
 Furthermore, we highlight several emerging topics that are gaining increasing attention in the research community (Section 8).